saurabhkamal/PowerBI-Business-Intelligence-Customer-Churn/README.md

 - Allowing companies to measure competitiveness.
 - It tells you exactly why customers are leaving.
 - It is a rate at which customers stop doing business with an entity.

+5. The Data:
+- Dataset from Telecom Provider
+-	One big table containing 29 columns
+-	One row per customer